Nahuizalco: History

 Nauhizalco is a village of pre-European colonial origin.
-It was originally inhabited by the pipil people, and in colonial times, the region was part of the Izalco providence.
+It was originally inhabited by the Pipil people, and in colonial times, the region was part of the Izalco province.
 A chronicle in 1586 estimated that there were less than 200 people living in Nahuizalco.

 In 1771, a letter from Pedro Cortés y Larraz, archbishop of the Guatemalan diocese, Nahuizalco is named as the head of the parish of "Nahuisalco".
 The parish joined three churches, namely Santa Catharina Masahuat, San Pedro Putxla, and Santo Domingo Huitzampam, and had a herd of cattle.
 In the same document a description is given of the people of Nahuizalco.
 There was a population of 2,790 "Indians" divided into 825 families and a population of 190 "ladinos" divided into 41 families.

 From 1821 to 1823, Nahuizalco was part of the state of Guatemala, and in 1824 it became part of the department of Sonsonate.
 The people of Nahuizalco were known for the large support that they offered to the campaigns of Francisco Morazán during the years of the Federal Republic of Central America.
 In 1856, a municipal report recorded the population as 4,983 people.
 In 1932, peasant uprisings damaged the town.
 Years later, in 1955, Nahuizalco was given the title of city.

 Recognition initiatives formed by the indigenous peoples, who fought for official status led to the city government of Nahuizalco drafting a municipal ordinance called the Rights of the Established Indigenous Communities in the Municipality of Nahuizalco (published in the official journal on July 6, 2011, Núm.126 Tomo 392).
 This ordinance, recognizing the rights of indigenous peoples, was the first of its kind in the history of El Salvador.